Easy Pumpkin Mac and Cheese

 • TOTAL

+My family loves this pumpkin mac and cheese recipe!
 Pumpkin puree makes a velvety, rich mac and cheese.
-Use pure pumpkin puree for this, not the can labeled “pumpkin pie mix” since that has spices added.
+Use pure pumpkin puree, not the can labeled “pumpkin pie mix,” since spices are added.
 Homemade pumpkin puree is an excellent option, as well.
-Or swap pumpkin for another squash such as butternut squash.
-If you are able, buy a block of cheese, and then coarsely grate it instead of buying pre-shredded cheese.
+You can also swap pumpkin for another squash, such as butternut squash.
+If you are able, buy a block of cheese and then coarsely grate it instead of buying pre-shredded cheese.
 In our experience, home-grated cheese melts better and becomes more creamy than grated cheese out of a bag.

 Watch Us Make the Recipe